Casebook method

-The casebook method, similar to but not exactly the same as the case method, is the primary method of teaching law in law schools in the United States.
+The casebook method, similar to but not the same as the case method, is the primary method of teaching law in law schools in the United States.
 It was pioneered at Harvard Law School by Christopher Columbus Langdell.
 It is based on the principle that rather than studying highly abstract summaries of legal rules (the technique used in most countries), the best way to learn American law is to read the actual judicial opinions which become the law under the rule of stare decisis (due to its Anglo-American common law origin).

 History and technique

 To set up the casebook method of law study, American law professors traditionally collect the most illustrative cases concerning a particular area of the law in special textbooks called casebooks.
 Some professors heavily edit cases down to the most important paragraphs, while deleting nearly all citations and paraphrasing everything else; a few present all cases in full, and most others are in between.
 One common technique is to provide almost all of the entire text of a landmark case which created an important legal rule, followed by brief notes summarizing the holdings of other cases which further refined the rule.

 Traditionally, the casebook method is coupled with the Socratic method in American law schools.
 For a given class, a professor will assign several cases from the casebook to read, and may also require students to be familiar with any notes following those cases.
 In class, the professor will ask students questions about the assigned cases to determine whether they identified and understood the correct rule from the case, if there is one—in certain heavily contested areas of the law, there will not be any one correct rule.
 By answering the professor's questions, "the student learns how to think like a lawyer."